While deciding whether to leave the Card Master Top 50 Button & Link on my site I went through my site visitor statistics in some detail.

 I have a variety of counting tools on my pages that count visitors to my site in various ways.

-I described the Visitor Maps in some detail on a previous posting in this Blog so I won't repeat it here.
+previous posting in this Blog so I won't repeat it here.

-I use individual Site Meter counters like the one on the left side of this page to track visitors to specific areas in my sites.
-For instance there is a separate Site Meter for the Card Preview Page on Cards From Ogden Point.
+Site Meter for the Card Preview Page on Cards From Ogden Point.
 I can use that to tell me quickly how many visitors have gone to the preview stage of creating a Posty.
 That service uses cookies to track the visitors.

-I have some counters from Extreme Tracking like the one on the Welcome Frame on Cards From Ogden Point.
+one on the Welcome Frame on Cards From Ogden Point.
 It uses a Java Script to record the visits without cookies.
 I use it to see if the visitor counts are different without cookies -- just to verify if I am losing visitors because of the cookies the other counters use.
 So far if I lose any visitors the count is not noticeable.

 My primary counting device is AddFree Stats.
 It is a free service (as the others are) which allows different trackers for different pages within a site.
 I currently have 150 individual trackers on the various pages in Cards From Ogden Point.
 That may seem like a lot until you realize that there are 4109 individual pages in the main site and 101 in the backup site.
 The "trackers" count groups of pages because I have the same tracker on each page in various groups.
 For example, all the Mother's Day Index Pages share a tracker and all the Easter Index Pages share a tracker.
 So I can't tell which index page was viewed but I can tell if someone visited an Easter Index in a particular visit.
 The Slide Shows (Random Posty Pages) are all on index pages and they change pictures by refreshing the page.
-So if someone leaves the May 2005 Index Page open on their computer to watch the slide show, the 2006 pictures index tracker will increment its count every time the slide changes.
+So if someone leaves the

 So what do I know about my visitors in 2006?